 DEGREES OFFERED

-Applied Physiology and Nutrition (APPN)
+Nutrition and Exercise Physiology (NUTE)

 Master of Science (M.S.)

 CONTACT INFORMATION

-Phone: (212) 678-3950

-Fax:

-Email: irc6@columbia.edu

-Coordinator: Professor Carol Garber
+Phone: (212) 678-3950 Email: irc6@tc.columbia.edu Program Coordinator: Professor Carol Garber (Applied Physiology)

 ACADEMIC CATALOG

 Health & Behavior Studies "

-APPLIED PHYSIOLOGY AND NUTRITION
+NUTRITION AND EXERCISE PHYSIOLOGY

 DEGREE INFORMATION/REQUIREMENTS

 • Master of Science (M.S.)

 Master of Science (M.S.)

 Students take a set of core courses in both nutrition and applied physiology.
 While the program provides a solid foundation in the scientific basis of nutrition and exercise, it also emphasizes practical applications in all courses.
 The applied physiology lab courses provide hands-on experience in physiological measurement techniques.
 The interviewing and assessment courses provide firsthand experience in the collection of nutritional data.
 Courses in behavioral or educational methods provide insight into how applications are made in clinical or educational settings.

 Students participate in fieldwork in some setting that provides services/education in both exercise and sports nutrition, such as work site fitness programs, health promotion projects, sports teams, etc. Such fieldwork develops concrete application skills.
 Our location in New York City provides ready access to a wide range of field experiences and professional contacts that are helpful in securing employment after graduation.

 The Program in Nutrition offers a Dietetic Internship.
 Students may work concurrently on the requirements for the M.S. degree and the Dietetic Internship.
 Students must satisfy all academic requirements for the degree award and the Dietetic Internship.
-Our ADA didactic program advisor will work with students to develop an integrated plan of study and to facilitate the process.
+Our advisor will work with students to develop an integrated plan of study and to facilitate the process.

 Core Requirements for all M.S.
-Applied Physiology and Nutrition Majors:
+Nutrition and Exercise Physiology Majors:

 - BBSR 4095-4195 Applied physiology I and lab I

 - BBS 5060 Neuromuscular responses and adaptation to exercise

 - BBS 5068 Brain and behavior I

 - BBSR 5095 Exercise and health

 - BBSR 5194 Applied physiology lab II

 - HBSS 5040 Research methods in health and behavior studies I

-10
+or

 - BBSR 5582 Research design in the movement sciences

-- HBSV 4010 Food, nutrition, and behavior
+- .
+HBSV 4010 Food, nutrition, and behavior

 - HBSV 4013 Nutritional ecology

 - HBSV 4014 Community nutrition

-- $\bullet\,$ HBSV 5010-5011 Advanced nutrition I and II
+- HBSV 5010-5011 Advanced nutrition I and II

-- HBSV 5013 Strategies for nutrition education and health behavior change
+- \bullet HBSV 5013 Strategies for nutrition education and health behavior change

 - HBSV 5014 Analysis of current literature and research in nutrition

 - HBSV 5015 Nutritional epidemiology

+- HBSV 5033-5034 Nutrition care process and medical nutrition therapy I and II

 DEGREES OFFERED

-Applied Physiology and Nutrition (APPN)
+Nutrition and Exercise Physiology (NUTE)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (212) 678-3950

 Fax:

-Email: irc6@columbia.edu
+Email: irc6@tc.columbia.edu

 Coordinator: Professor Carol Garber

-- $\bullet\,$ HBSV 5033-5034 Nutrition care process and medical nutrition therapy I and II

 - HBSV 5036 Nutrition counseling

 - HBSV 5314 Practicum in sports nutrition

-- HBSV 5233 Extended fieldwork in applied physiology and nutrition
+- HBSV 5233 Extended fieldwork in nutrition and exercise physiology

 - HBSV 5593 Nutrition for exercise and sport

 ACADEMIC CATALOG

 Health & Behavior Studies "

-APPLIED PHYSIOLOGY AND NUTRITION
+NUTRITION AND EXERCISE PHYSIOLOGY

 APPLICATION INFORMATION

 This program has ongoing admissions and will review applications throughout the year.
-Preference in scholarship awards will be for those applicants who meet the College early deadline.
+Preference in scholarship awards will be for those applicants who meet the College early deadline

 The GRE General Test is required.
 Acceptable substitutes to the GRE are: GMAT, MCAT and DAT.
 Prerequisites for admission include a strong academic background, including at least one course each in statistics, general and organic chemistry, introduction to nutrition, human physiology, and biochemistry (the latter three taken within the last five years, in which grades of B or better were earned).
 The biochemistry course must have at least a one-semester course in organic chemistry as a prerequisite.

 Apply Now

 DEGREES OFFERED

-Applied Physiology and Nutrition (APPN)
+Nutrition and Exercise Physiology (NUTE)

 Master of Science (M.S.)

 CONTACT INFORMATION

 Phone: (212) 678-3950

-rax:
+Fax: